scrambleegg7/SelfCar/CarND-Behavioral-Cloning-P3/mywriteup.md

 # 3. Submission code is usable and readable

+__Note__
+keras recently released new version 2.x, which of some of main layers function have been completely changed to new format.
+Thus keras 1.2.1 format is not compatible to keras 2.x.
+I have placed 2 different version program codes on model.py and nVidiaModel.py, thus those can be seemlessly transferred each keras version.

 ### a. model.py
 model.py is a main program to read data streaming and image processing, keras neural networl module.